-The barrels and action of this firearm have been made with substantial safety margins beyond the pressures developed by established American commercial loads.
-Nevertheless, we can assume no liability for incidents which occur through the use of shells of nonstandard dimensions or which develop pressures in excess of commercially available ammunition which has been loaded in accordance with standards established by the Sporting Arms and Ammunition Manufacturers' Institute (SAAMI).
+The barrels and action of this firearm have been made with safety margins over the pressures established by the Sporting Arms and

-14 MAKE SURE OF ADEQUATE VENTILATION IN THE AREA THAT YOU DISCHARGE A FIREARM.
-LEAD EXPOSURE CAN OCCUR FROM DISCHARGING FIREARMS IN POORLY VENTILATED AREAS, CLEANING FIREARMS OR HANDLING AMMUNITION.

-Lead is a substance that has been known to cause birth defects, reproductive harm and other serious injury.
-Wash hands thoroughly after exposure to ammunition or after cleaning a firearm.
+Ammunition Manufacturers' Institute (SAAMI) for Service Cartridges.
+However, we assume no responsibility for incidents which occur through the use of cartridges of nonstandard dimension or those developing pressures in excess of SAAMI established standards.

-15 DO NOT SNAP THE FIRING PIN ON AN EMPTY CHAMBER; THE CHAMBER MAY NOT BE EMPTY!
+- 14 DISCHARGING FIREARMS IN POORLY VENTILATED AREAS, CLEANING FIREARMS OR HANDLING AMMUNITION MAY RESULT IN EXPOSURE TO LEAD AND OTHER SUBSTANCES KNOWN TO CAUSE BIRTH DEFECTS, REPRODUCTIVE HARM AND OTHER SERIOUS PHYSICAL INJURY.
+HAVE ADEQUATE VENTILATION AT ALL TIMES.
+WASH HANDS THOROUGHLY AFTER EXPOSURE. - 15 DO NOT SNAP THE FIRING PIN ON AN EMPTY CHAMBER; THE CHAMBER MAY NOT BE EMPTY!